AndersDeath/diary2/000-current.md

 # 12 January - Thursday - Yerevan - 105 day of immigration

 I'm going to Surgeon in 10 minutes.
+I'm really scared today.
+I don't know what happened with me.